11-08-12 POSTED FOUR NEW SONGS

 The other three pieces are little gems

-from Bach's Partitas for Unaccompanied Violin
+from Bach's Partitas for Unaccompanied Violin.

 They are very popular with classical guitar players,